 Where to Go Swimming in the East Bay

-Today is officially the first day of spring, and while it may not be hot enough to strip off all those layers, this weekend's forecast is glorious clear skies for the Bay Area.
-And since the East Bay is always about ten degrees warmer than San Francisco—and a lot of these spots are heated anyway–why not head to a swimming hole across the bridge if you’re looking to soak up a little sun this weekend?
-Or save this list for August, when the weather really heats up.
-Have more suggestions?
-Add them in the comments.
+Since the East Bay is always about ten degrees warmer than San Francisco—and a lot of these spots are heated anyway–why not head to a swimming hole across the bridge if you’re looking to soak up a little sun this weekend?

 The Claremont Hotel pool, photo via the hotel.

 Located above Cal’s Memorial Stadium in the Berkeley hills, Strawberry Canyon is a favorite hot spot for students and families alike.
 The 6-lane pool is heated to a toasty 80 degrees, and while three of the lanes are dedicated to lap swimming, the rest are for play.
 There’s also lockers rooms, hot showers, kick boards and other pool toys, a pool lift, and ample parking in the lot.
-Bring your own towels, and come early to stake out a space on the grass where you can soak up some sun after your swim.
-Get details here.
+Bring your own towels, and come early to stake out a space on the grass where you can soak up some sun after your swim. // Open May - November; Centennial Drive, Berkeley

 Dip your toes into the sunny Temescal pool or tan on the pool front property.
 Temescal Pool is located at Oakland Technical High School, adjacent to Studio One Arts Center and serves the Downtown and North Oakland community with fun, safe and recreational programs.
 Pool use includes swimming classes and lessons for tiny tots, children and adults, swim team practice, recreational swim and so much more. // Open June - September; 371 45th Street, Oakland